thegodeveloper/cka/labs/40-initcontainers.md

 - Add an `init container` named `init-container` (which has been defined in the spec file in `yaml-definitions/web-pod.yaml`).
 - The init container should create an empty file named `/workdir/conf.txt`.
 - If `/workdir/conf.txt` is not detected, the Pod should exit.
-- Once the spec file hast been updated with the init container definition, the Pod should be created.
+- Once the spec file has been updated with the init container definition, the Pod should be created.

 ## Solution